Dublin council OKs incentive agreements for COhatch, Ruscilli

 After a four-year search for a property, "we ended up where we always thought we would," Darrow said.
 "Right here in Dublin."

-The incentive package is a seven-year performance incentive on income-tax withholdings collected for all employees from 2020 through 2026 that would be capped at $120,000 for the term of the agreement.
+The incentive package is a seven-year performance incentive on income-tax withholdings collected for all employees from 202-26 that would be capped at $120,000 for the term of the agreement.

 The first four years of the agreement would include a 15% performance incentive on withholdings from 2020 through 2023.

-The next three years of the agreement would include a 10% incentive on withholdings from 2024 through 2026.
+The next three years of the agreement would include a 10% incentive on withholdings from 2024 -26.

 The company would need to purchase a property and meet predetermined annual withholdings targets to qualify for the incentives.

-The city expects to net approximately $662,580 in income-tax revenue over the course of the 7-year term.
+Leaders said the city expects to net approximately $662,580 in income-tax revenue over the course of the seven-year term.

 ssole@thisweeknews.com